-The one commonality, though, is that everyone we have been on a CFH trip with has been “good people,” a genuine person interested in living to their potential and just plain fun to be with.
+The one commonality, though, is that everyone who has joined a CFH trip with been “good people,” a genuine person interested in living to their potential and just plain fun.

 The third thing to know is that while people join a CFH trip for their own reasons (to contribute, to heal, to achieve, etc.), the experience is so unique, so powerful, that everyone finishes the trip with some combination of:

 A HUGE sense of accomplishment

 A fortified belief in yourself

 Camaraderie with others affected by cancer or MS